How to Find Affordable Therapy When You're Broke AF

 Look at college services.

 If you're in undergrad or grad school, your university likely offers mental health services, and you'd be talking to someone who understands your community and your life, says Nguyen.
-And most of the time, it's free.
+And this is an awesome way to get cheap therapy — most of the time, it's free.

 Work with a pre-licensed professional.

 Signing up with someone straight out of school rather than an official L.C.S.W. or Ph.D. may work to your financial advantage.
 Pre-licensed professional train under the supervision of a licensed psychologist and may charge less for clients.
-That doesn't necessarily speak to the quality of their work, Nguyen adds.
+That doesn't necessarily speak to the quality of their work, adds Nguyen.
 "Feeling like you can have rapport with a person is more important than their degree."
-It's definitely a good option, but do research on this person just like you would anywhere else, she adds.
+It's definitely a good affordable therapy option, but you should still do research on this person just like you would anywhere else, she adds.

 Call a warm line.